edserranoc/Scripting-with-Python-and-SQL-for-Data-Engineering/README.md

 - Using built-in Python modules
 - File handling (reading/writing files)
 - Working with popular formats like JSON
+- Serialize from Python to a JSON file
+- Build a useful Python Decorator

 ### Week 2: Python Scripting and SQL
 - Writing and running Python scripts